 - System Priority: This column allows you to configure the system priority for LACP.
 Set a value between 1 and 65535.
 The default value is 1.
 The higher the number, the lower the priority.
 The system priority controls which links between LACP partner switches are active and determines the standby status of the links for each LACP port channel. - Link Aggregation Algorithm: - MAC Src: Hash Algorithm based on Source MAC Address. - MAC Src&Dst: Hash Algorithm based on Source & Destination MAC Address XOR result. - Member: This column allows you to select the member Ports. - Status: This column allows you to Enable/Disable the Trunk Group. - Type: This column allows you to choose Static Trunking or Dynamic LACP Trunking.
 After selecting the LACP Trunk type, the following parameters can be configured.
 Note that the parameters of the both ends of the LACP should be the same. - Operation Key: This column allows you to type operation key.
 The selected ports in a manual / static aggregation group and the member ports in a dynamic aggregation group have the same operation key. - Time Out: This column allows you to select Long Time Out Time or Short Time Out Time.
-The Long Time Out is around 30 seconds.
-The Short Time Out is around 3 seconds.
-However, the link partner of other supplier may not use the same value.
-The longer time then will be used. - Activity: This column allows you to select Passive or Active mode.
+The Long Time Out is around 30 seconds, the Short Time Out is around 3 seconds, however, the link partner of other supplier may not use the same value.
+The longer time then will be used.